Nodal quintic surfaces and lines on cubic fourfolds: Chow groups and Chow motives

 First, the Prym variety ${\rm Prym}(C_L/D_L)$, defined as the image of $1-\iota^\ast\colon \Pic^0(C_L)\to \Pic^0(C_L)$ and thus isomorphic to the quotient $\Pic(C_L)/\Pic(C_L)^+$, is only one of the two connected components of the kernel of $\pi_\ast\colon\Pic^0(C_L)\to\Pic^0(D_L)$.
 Second, $\pi^\ast\colon \Pic^0(D_L)\to\Pic^0(C_L)$ has a kernel of order two generated by the torsion line bundle defining the \'etale double cover $C_L\to D_L$.
 In other words, the analogue of (\ref{eqn:CHpm}) in the case of cubic threefolds is not a direct product decomposition of $\Pic^0(C_L)$ but the \'etale degree two map $\Pic^0(D_L)\times {\rm Prym}(C_L/D_L)\twoheadrightarrow\Pic^0(C_L)$. \end{remark}

 The arguments to prove the first part of Theorem \ref{thm:mainChow} follow closely ideas of Murre \cite{Murre}.
 At the heart of the proof is the following geometric construction which has immediate consequences for the Chow group of $X$.
+Here, as before, we use $L,L'$, etc.\ to denote a line in $X$ as well as the corresponding point in $F_L$.